 Our programs and departments provide internship opportunities for individual and group work in prevention, outpatient, day treatment, outreach/engagement and residential treatment settings, as well placements in the central services, administrative and Executive offices.
 Our internship opportunities change frequently, and most of our internships are unpaid.
 If you are interested in seeking paid positions with CSB, you can review available positions and apply online.
 We interview interns at any time during the calendar year, and students should apply at least 2-4 months prior to the start of their placement, whenever possible.
 Historically more applicants apply than there are placements available.
 The internship program is a competitive process and student candidates are selected based on academic performance, applicable experience and professional skills which match the needs of the placement.

-Applications are now being accepted for practicum and internship for Summer 2016 and Fall 2016-Spring 2017 clinical placements.
+Applications will be accepted for Master’s level counseling and social work practicums and internships for Summer 2017 and Fall 2017-Spring 2018 clinical placements starting January 2, 2017.
 Currently due to capacity there are no residency placements at this time.

 Applicants will submit resume/CV, application and written academic program requirements for internship.
 Applicants should expect to participate in at least two interviews and provide reference information including previous employer and training sites.
 All communications, both written and verbal, during the application process will be considered as part of the application packet.
 Conditional offers given based upon satisfactory completion and results of all required references, background checks, and TB screenings.
 The cost of these requirements is incurred by the CSB.

 There are currently several types of internship/preceptorship opportunities in the CSB:

 - Undergraduate and graduate level internships in counseling, clinical psychology, social work, pastoral counseling, forensics, human services, substance abuse counseling, physical therapies, speech and language therapies, occupational therapies, MPA, MPH and health systems management.